About the Journal

 Reviews are concise summaries of current scientific understanding of a specific topic and are accessible to both scientific and public/policy audiences.
 They are written in a clear, concise language to ensure that a broad audience can understand the subject matter.
 The importance of the review is assessed based on the relevance for public or health policy, and the potential for the knowledge to be translated into action.
 Reviews should be of importance to both scientific advancement and policy implementations.
 Authors should clearly state the need for the publication of the review in their initial correspondence with the editors.

-Editorials are conceived and written by Editors or Members of the Covid Action Group, and are not open to external submissions.
+Editorials are conceived and written by Editors or Members of the Core Action Group (CAG), and are not open to external submissions.

 Submission and Review Procedures